suvakov/chargraph/README.md

     - Check [documentation](chargraph.md) how to run it
     - It supports Gemini and OpenRouter API
 2. (Optional) Character images were generated using portrait_prompt from JSON.
-    - I used Stable Diffusion 3.5 in [Google Colab](https://colab.research.google.com/drive/18-cI6RDPRQ6yiflSWAe1QSfFK6A8-i1_?usp=sharing).
+    - I used Stable Diffusion 3.5 in [Google Colab](https://colab.research.google.com/drive/18-cI6RDPRQ6yiflSWAe1QSfFK6A8-i1_?usp=sharing) for Peter Pan and Tom Sawyer.
 3. Results are visualized in HTML/JS using D3.
     - Check [documentation](visualization.md) how to add your books in visualisation 📖